globus/globus-compute/CONTRIBUTING.md

 ## Installing Testing Requirements

-Testing requirements for each of the two packages in this repository (funcx-sdk and funcx-endpoint) are specified as installable extras.
+Testing requirements for each of the two packages in this repository (sdk and endpoint) are specified as installable extras.

-To install the funcx-sdk test requirements
+To install the globus-compute-sdk test requirements

-    cd funcx_sdk
+    cd sdk
     pip install '.[test]'

-To install the funcx-endpoint test requirements
+To install the globus-compute-endpoint test requirements

-    cd funcx_endpoint
+    cd endpoint
     pip install '.[test]'